Super Easy Low Residue Sweet Potato Hash Browns

 As long as you're mindful of serving sizes, these are also suitable for those on the low FODMAP diet (3/4 of a cup of sweet potato is FODMAP-friendly).
 This dish serves around 4-6 people, depending on your portion sizes.

-What you'll need for super simple sweet potato hash browns
+Ingredients for my super simple Crohn's recipe: sweet potato hash browns

 - 2 sweet potatoes